April 9 2023: Easter Sunday Readings 2023 and Gospel – Lectionary: 42

 34A And Peter opening his mouth, said:

-41 Not to all the people, but to witnesses preordained by God, even to us, who did eat and drink with him after he arose again from the dead;
+41 not to all the people, but to us, the witnesses chosen by God in advance, who ate and drank with him after he rose from the dead.

-42 And he commanded us to preach to the people, and to testify that it is he who was appointed by God, to be judge of the living and of the dead.
+42 He commissioned us to preach to the people and testify that he is the one appointed by God as judge of the living and the dead.

 Responsorial Psalm – Psalms 118:1-2, 16-17, 22-23